SlapOS/slapos/software/apache-frontend/README.apache_frontend.txt

 port
 ~~~~
 Port used by Apache.
+Optional parameter, defaults to 4443.

+plain_http_port
+Port used by apache to serve plain http (only used to redirect to https).
-Optional parameter, defaults to 443.
+Optional parameter, defaults to 8080.

 Slave Instance Parameters
 -------------------------